-- 1.1 This policy contains information about legal requirements, published guidance; Council policy; procedures and conditions relevant to the licensing process that allows young persons to perform or work when a licence or permit is required under legislation. - 1.2 The policy also covers the grant of chaperone approvals to those adults supervising and caring for children taking part in performances. - 1.3 Appendices that form part of this policy may be updated from time to time.
+- 1.1.
+This policy contains information about legal requirements, published guidance; Council policy; procedures and conditions relevant to the licensing process that allows young persons to perform or work when a licence or permit is required under legislation. - 1.2.
+The policy also covers the grant of chaperone approvals to those adults supervising and caring for children taking part in performances. - 1.3.
+Appendices that form part of this policy may be updated from time to time. - 1.4.
+The Authority processed more than 200 Performance licence application, 40 Body of Person Approval in 2022 and 70 chaperones are currently registered with Milton Keynes. - 1.5.
+The aim of the licensing process is to safeguard children and the Council considers that the welfare of a child must be of paramount importance.
+The Council will therefore seek to apply the legislation concerned consistently and where the law is unclear to interpret what is required by having clear policy requirements.